KarlGW/azcfg/README.md

 In addition to this it should work on:

-- Azure App Services (since it makes use of a similar mechanism as Azure Functions for managed identities)
+- Azure App Services (since they make use of a similar mechanism for managed identities as Azure Functions)

 **Note**: Sometimes it can take some time for the IMDS endpoint to start up on Azure Container instances, resulting in authentication failures.
 If these issues occur, either: